cryptexfinance/website/src/pages/blog/2021-11-21-total-crypto-market-capitalization-weekly-technical-analysis-5-nov-21st-2021.md

 ![TCAP 2-Day Chart 11-21-2021](/img/11-21-2-day-chart.jpg "TCAP 2-Day Chart 11-21-2021")

-**Analysis:** This week I've chosen to start with the 2 Day chart rather than the 1 Day.
+**Analysis:** This week I've chosen to start with the 2-Day chart rather than the 1-Day.
 The 50 2D SMA (blue line) seems to be a visually clear level of support.
 Exactly as we anticipated in last week's analysis, this week we saw a dip to the support levels of $2.4T - $2.6T before recovering back and hitting **Resistance 1** around the $2.7T level.

 Looking at the chart from a long-term view from left to right, after the crash in May 2021, price consolidation, and the eventual market recovery back from ~$1.4T total capitalization (TCAP) to $2.5T TCAP - Over $1.1 trillion worth of recovery.
 We saw **Dip #1** in this uptrend from $2.5T back down to around $1.8T at the lowest - around $700M worth.
 After bottoming out, we saw the next leg up in this uptrend to a new ATH of exactly $3T TCAP.
 We had predicted a topping off at the $3T price level as it represented a significant round number for the market.
 Looking at the size of the past dip, we predicted a new dip worth around $500M-700M TCAP and saw clear support at $2.4T.